Nick Timoney

 He made 20 appearances for Ulster in the 2017–18 season, scoring five tries and making 222 tackles, and was named Young Player of the Year and Academy Player of the Year in the Ulster Rugby Awards.
 He was awarded his first senior contract in February 2018.
 In the 2018–19 season he made 27 appearances, and was the team's leading tackler with 303.
 In the 2020–21 season he made 17 appearances, making 212 tackles and 13 turnovers.
 After Marcell Coetzee's departure in March, he became the team's regular number eight, and was named Rugby Writers' Player of the Year in the Ulster Rugby Awards.
 In June 2021 he was called up to the senior Ireland squad for the Summer tests, and scored a try in his debut in a 71–10 victory over the United States on 10 July.

 In the 2021–22 season, with the arrival of South African number eight Duane Vermeulen, he has primarily played at openside flanker.
 He captained Ulster for the first time on 20 February 2022 in an away win against Scarlets, and made his 100th appearance for the province in the second leg of the Champions Cup round of 16 tie against Toulouse in April the same year.
 He led the United Rugby Championship in tackles with 274, 64 ahead of Ulster teammate Alan O'Connor in second place.
 He also led the European Rugby Champions Cup in tackles at the end of the pool stage with 78, and was nominated for Ulster's men's player of the year award.
-He was called up to the Ireland squad for their 2022 tour of New Zealand.
+He was called up to the Ireland squad for their 2022 tour of New Zealand and their two-match tour of South Africa in July 2024.
+He made his 150th appearance for Ulster against Connacht in October 2024.